FCC Chairman Says His Agency Won't Review AT&T's Time Warner Purchase

 ...CK!!!!!

 I remember when AT&T took over my @Home cable modem service.
 The prices went way up and the service got really really bad.
 Back when I had @Home I had 10Mbps down and 1Mbps up (originally 10M up and down).
 Back then that was still pretty insane.
 Then AT&T took it over and it became ATTBI.
 AT&T decided that 1Mbps was too much bandwidth and lowered it to 128Kbps up.
-On top of that, they aggregated EVERYONE's bandwidth through the same 128Kbps, so now I'm sharing 128Kbps up along with all of my nei
+On top of that, they aggregated EVERYONE's bandwidth through the same 128Kbps, so now I'm sharing 128Kbps up along with all of my neighbors.
+At the best of times with ping I only got 40% packet loss.
+Needless to say, dial-up was a lot faster than my "broadband".
+It was like this for 9 months.
+AT&T support consisted of "did you reboot your computer and router and modem?" which, of course, did absolutely nothing.
+AT&T eventually fixed it, but even newspaper articles describing their crappy service didn't change matters.

+Finally Comcast took it over and Comcast was a godsend compared to AT&T. You know things are bad when you praise Comcast.
+Even Comcast's crappy customer service is orders of magnitude better than what I experienced with AT&T.

+I will NEVER use AT&T again.
+I currently use Comcast business, which, while expensive, is much better than residential.